-Let’s be clear, we’re not talking about how long it takes for a message to leave your phone and arrive on your friends (although we know this is extremely important), we are talking about enterprise to consumer messaging, e.g. when your bank sends you a fraud notification.
+Let’s be clear, we’re not talking about how long it takes for a message to leave your phone and arrive on your friends (although we know this is extremely important), we are talking about SMS service with relation to enterprise to consumer messaging, e.g. when your bank sends you a fraud notification.

 We’ve been thinking about this, and decided to write a blog post to help explain just how critical message delivery time is.

 First, we need to explain that the industry divides enterprise to consumer messaging into two types of messages – transactional and promotional.
 There is an implied speed for each type, for transactional messages delivery needs to be fast, for promotional messaging it’s not necessary for it to be quite so quick.

 - Transactional – financial balance alerts, hotel booking confirmations, one time passwords etc. - a one-time message usually opted in to and sent on an as needed basis.
 In some cases the messages are sent whilst the user is in session, e.g. on the web making a booking.
 Transactional messages are expected to be delivered within minutes